sheoransumit/html-text-editor/README.md

   1. Input text and change styling.
   2. Input html tags to use html syntax.
   3. Posting Element generates list of references included.
+  4. Drag drop pragraphs.
 Working on:
-  1. Make Paragraph rearrangements possible.
-  2. Improve code reusability and UI.
+  2. Improve code quality, reusability and UI.